Headaches Treatment in Murfreesboro

 These can include chemicals like sulfites, histamines, and tannins in wine, or byproducts called congeners in darker alcohols.
 These additives can trigger headaches in some individuals, especially if they’re sensitive to them.

-In this article, we will look at why some people get headaches from drinking alcohol, the different types of headaches it can cause, which types of alcohol are more likely to trigger headaches, and how to prevent these headaches.
+In this article, Dr. Oscar Noriega DC, often regarded as one of the best Chiropractor Murfreesboro, will look at why some people get headaches from drinking alcohol, the different types of headaches it can cause, which types of alcohol are more likely to trigger headaches, and how to prevent these headaches.

 Can Alcohol Trigger A Migraine?